 information such as symbol tables and other cross

-Unfortunately, there are no surviving assembly listings produced
+in earlier sections, there are no surviving assembly listings

-by the AP-101S original assembler that I'm aware of, or even
+produced by the AP-101S original assembler that I'm aware of, or

-substantial fragments of such listings.
-(If you notice any,
+even substantial fragments of such listings.
+(If you notice

-be sure to call my attention to them!)
-Therefore, without
+any, be sure to call my attention to them!)
+Therefore,

-any of the original assembly listings to mimic, assembly listings
+without any of the original assembly listings to mimic, assembly

-as produced by ASM101S are unlikely to match those of the
+listings as produced by ASM101S are unlikely to match

-original assembler with exactitude .... though of course I
+those of the original assembler with exactitude .... though of

-expect the same binary codes to be produced at the same addresses,
+course I expect the same binary codes to be produced at the

-since if not, then the entire exercise of creating ASM101S
+same addresses, since if not, then the entire exercise of creating

-any guide as to the wording or format of warning or error messages
+them to be any guide as to the wording or format of warning or

-produced by the assembler, since any Space Shuttle flight software
+error messages produced by the assembler, since any Space Shuttle

-source code available for assembly presumably would be error-free,
+flight software source code available for assembly presumably

 With that said, there is some assembly-listing-like material